Skip to content

 Flat

 The flat report shows the overall time spent in each method.
 It is a good way of quickly identifying which methods take the most time.
-Use RubyProf::FlatPrinter to generate this report. (example)
+Use RubyProf::FlatPrinter to generate this report.
+Default sort_method is :self_time. (example)

 Flat Report